Learn more about our expert speakers who will deliver talks and workshops at the SEAI Energy Show in March 2019.

 Sarah will be chair of the Delivering a Residential Nearly Zero Energy Building Seminar at 11.15am on Thursday the 28th.

-Dr. Gaëlle Guyot has been working with passion for 13 years at the CETE of Lyon then Cerema Center-East, to better understand the impact of ventilation transfers on the building's overall performance (energy, indoor air quality) and improve the in situ performance of ventilation.
+Dr. Gaëlle Guyot has been working with passion for 13 years to better understand the impact of ventilation transfers on the building's overall performance (energy, indoor air quality) and improve the in situ performance of ventilation.

 As a visiting Researcher at the Berkeley Lab (California, USA) in 2016, she participated in structuring work on smart ventilation.